NationalDigitalStewardshipResidency/aapbndsr_iw2016/KathrynGronsbell/workshop-materials/reading-digital-metadata.md

 The output can be interpreted (c/o [this stackexchange answer](http://unix.stackexchange.com/a/103118)) as:

-"file permissions,
+- file permissions,
-number of links,
+- number of links,
-owner name,
+- owner name,
-owner group,
+- owner group,
-file size,
+- file size,
-time of last modification, and file/directory name
+- time of last modification, and
+- file/directory name
-File permissions is displayed as following;
+- File permissions is displayed as following;

-first character is - or d, d indicates a directory, a line represents a file three sets of characters, three times, indicating permissions for owner, group and other: r = readable w = writable x = executable"
+first character is - or d, d indicates a directory, a line represents a file three sets of characters, three times, indicating permissions for owner, group and other:
+- r = readable
+- w = writable
+- x = executable

 2. Having quick access to the permissions and last modified timestamp can be helpful when troubleshooting or assessing risk factors for a given directory's content.
 Try using the same command on a different directory (one of your own, probably a more complex one!)